 Phillip T. Jackson

-Phillip Jackson is a Fellow of the American College of Trial Lawyers and has 20+ years of extensive experience in complex litigation matters representing doctors, hospitals and other health care facilities in medical malpractice law.
+Phillip Jackson is a Fellow of the American College of Trial Lawyers and has over 25 years of experience in complex litigation and trial matters representing doctors, hospitals and other health care organizations.
 He also represents companies and individuals in appellate law, commercial and business litigation, insurance defense and products liability law.

-Phillip began his career in private practice in Hendersonville and then became an Assistant Attorney General for the North Carolina Department of Justice where he was responsible for defending state departments, agencies and employees in a wide array of civil matters.
+Phillip is a native of Western North Carolina and began his career in the private practice of law in his hometown of Hendersonville.
+Phillip’s practice experience includes serving as an Assistant Attorney General for the North Carolina Department of Justice where he was responsible for defending state departments, agencies and employees in a wide array of civil matters.

-Phillip, formerly a partner with Dameron Burgin Law Firm in Marion, North Carolina, is originally from Hendersonville, North Carolina.
-He has been an active member of the North Carolina Bar Association since 1994 and formerly served as a member of the Litigation Council and Co-Chair of the Litigation Council Legislative Committee.
+Phillip has been an active member of the North Carolina Bar Association since 1994 and formerly served as a member of the Litigation Council and Co-Chair of the Litigation Council Legislative Committee.
 He has also been an active member of the North Carolina Association of Defense Attorneys, where he has served as Chair of the Medical Malpractice Practice Group and is a past member of the Board of Directors.
-Phillip is also a member of the American Bar Association, the Defense Research Institute, and the North Carolina Chapter of the American Society for Healthcare Risk Management.

 - Medical malpractice defense on behalf of hospitals, physicians, and nursing homes